joglr/tomato-hours/README.md

 https://tomato-hours.now.sh/

-A pomodoro for tracking work hours and earnings.
+A pomodoro timer for tracking work hours and earnings.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).